-1. Get there early, if you are visiting during summer months.
-It is an open air museum and majority of the time you will be spending outdoors.
+- Get there early, if you are visiting during the summer months.
+It is an open-air museum and the majority of the time you will be spending outdoors.

-2. Make sure to have water, wear a hat, layer on some sunscreen!
+- Make sure to have water, wear a hat, and layer on some sunscreen!

 Please let me know!
 Drop me a quick comment right below!

-Also, click on any of the images below to get inspired and to help you with the planning process with your trip to Egypt!
+Also, click on any of the images below to get inspired and to help you with the planning process for your trip to Egypt!